bushrakalaji/bushrakalaji/README.md

-- 👋 Hi, I’m @bushrakalaji
+# 👋 Hi, I'm Bushra Kalaji

-- :syria: From Aleppo , Syria.
+- 🌍 From Aleppo, Syria :syria:
-- :svalbard_jan_mayen: Live in Norway.
+- 🏔️ Living in Norway :svalbard_jan_mayen:
-- :computer: Front-end dev student at Noroff school of technology.
+- 💻 Front-end Dev Student at Noroff School of Technology
-- :heartbeat: I love to practice everything related to art and design.
+- :heartbeat: Passionate about art, design, and development
-- :woman_technologist: I have the ability to learn new stuff and use it as development material.
+- 👩‍💻 Always eager to learn and apply new skills in my projects
-- 📫 Email : bkalaji33@gmail.com
+- 📫 Reach me at bkalaji33@gmail.com

 <!---
 bushrakalaji/bushrakalaji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.